twonirwana/DiscordDiceBot/README.md

 # DiscordDiceBot

 This is dice rolling bot for Discord.
-The bot needs to be configured in each channel and then provides a message with a button selection.
+The bot needs to be configured with a slash command in a channel and then provides a message with a button selection.
 Upon clicking on a button the bot will post the result and move the message with the buttons to the bottom of the channel.
-This improves usability, especially for touchscreen users.
+This allows it to roll dice without typing commands and thereby improves usability, especially for touchscreen users.

 Add to Discord channel by following this link:
 [Bot invite link](https://discord.com/api/oauth2/authorize?client_id=812381127943782502&permissions=2048&scope=bot%20applications.commands)